 - Prioritize critical roles that directly impact revenue, operations, or customer satisfaction.

-- Phase hiring initiatives so you can scale up or pause based on business conditions.
+- Phase hiring initiatives to scale up or pause based on business conditions.

 - Refine role requirements to focus on must-have skills and immediate impact, enabling faster decisions without sacrificing quality.